Archive

 Comments Off on Kate Overbeck

-Kate Overbeck is the Director of Strategic Partnerships at Van Alen Institute.
+As Director of Strategic Partnerships at Van Alen Institute, Kate Overbeck connects people committed to equitable citymaking with the resources needed to create more livable, healthy, and resilient neighborhoods for everyone.
 Prior to joining Van Alen, Kate held the position of Associate Director of Strategic Partnerships at 100 Resilient Cities, an initiative of the Rockefeller Foundation focused on helping cities survive and thrive in the face of the physical, social and environmental challenges of the 21st century.
 She brings extensive experience cultivating partnerships with corporations, foundations, governments and academic institutions to catalyze impact through program development, strategic initiatives, marketing communications and high profile convenings.
 Kate graduated from Boston University with a B.A. in Cultural Anthropology.

 Comments Off on Alisha Kim Levin